Squire Cheyney Farm: History and architectural features

-While the property is private, it is adjacent to the Squire Cheyney Farm Park and the Springhouse is on public property.
-The Cheyney family cemetery where Thomas Cheyney was buried lies within the park.
-A walking trail through the park offers views of the Southern exposure of the house and barn (including the forebay), as well as historical information on Thomas Cheyney and his role in the Revolutionary War.

 Squire Cheyney was born on the Cheyney farm in 1730, but not in the existing farmhouse.
 He was one of four brothers.
 The land that became Cheyney University of Pennsylvania was from the original 500 acre Cheyney farm, but was not part of Thomas Cheyney's 150 acres.

 The Squire Thomas Cheyney Farm is not a national historic district; however, it is listed on the National Register of Historic Places.
 The English Lake District Barn fieldstone core building with rare interior granary and shutters was built c.
 1799–1803 by Squire Thomas Cheyney and his son William Farmer Cheyney.
 The house is composed of a core house and two additions.
 The 2 1/2-story three-bay fieldstone core house, with late 19th-century pebble dash stucco on the east gable end wall only, was built by Squire Cheyney c.
 1756–1757 not 1797.
 The 2 1/2-story, two-bay fieldstone addition was built by Squire Cheyney c.
 1758–1760 not 1815.
 The fieldstone springhouse was built c.
 1756–57 not 1799.
 Later an interior springhouse was constructed in the basement of the 1760 addition.

+Present day

+This site was listed on the National Register of Historic Places in 2010, was privately owned as of 2018.
+Featured on the 2019 Chester County Day, it is adjacent to the Squire Cheyney Farm Park and the springhouse is located on public property.

+The Cheyney family cemetery where Thomas Cheyney was buried lies within the park.
+A walking trail through the park offers views of the Southern exposure of the house and barn (including the forebay), as well as historical information on Thomas Cheyney and his role in the Revolutionary War.